novafacing/heepy/README.md

 ## Dependencies

-This depends on pip and npm (a relatively recent version, developed on v14.0.0
+This depends on pip and npm (a relatively recent version; developed on v14.0.0)

 # Installation